Best 300 Hour Yoga Teacher Training in Rishikesh

 Satkarma

 The Shatkarmas are also called Shatkriyas.
 It is a set of body purification techniques, with the help of which, you can cleanse your system internally.
 In order to move ahead in your yogic journey, you need to have a strong body, as it serves as the foundation for yoga sadhana.
-Shatkarmas consists of six cleansing techniques, Basti, Nauli, Dhauti, Trataka, Neti, and Kapalbhati.
-Each of these kriyas targets specific organs in the alimentary canal.
+Shatkarmas consists of six cleansing techniques, like Basti, Nauli, Dhauti, Trataka, Neti, and Kapalbhati.
+Each of these kriyas target specific organs in the alimentary canal.
 Apart from just strengthening the body, it also leads to the balance of the Tridoshas.
-It also helps in the flow of Prana through the Nadis.
+It also helps in the flow of Prana through the Nadis. .
 Kapalbhati is not only a kriya, but it is also a Pranayama.
 So, you get to indulge in two practices, rolled into one.
 It is a forceful breathing practice, that can aid in alleviating stress from your brain.
 You can also practice Neti, very easily.
 However, a guide will initiate the process, for you to feel comfortable later on.

 Six Steps of Cleansing – Subject focus on Jala Neti & Sutra Neti